stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): In the instructor's experience, the five professional practices are the most essential components of a successful career in a data-oriented profession.
 - Question (aoneill2-stat6250): What is the highest possible grade if only 4 of the 5 achievements are satisfactorily completed?
 - Answer (ilankham−stat6250): An A-, at the instructor's discretion.
-- *Question* (yren10-stat6250): For the team projects, are you going to randomly pick groups or there is another way we are going to do?

 [Course Structure Quiz, Problem 7]